programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 To get more of a taste for Wikidata, find the Wikidata item associated with the Wikipedia page on a subject of interest to you.
 Click on links on that page–some will make sense, probably; others will not.
 Focus on those that are most transparent, and orient yourself a bit in the web of data that makes up Wikidata.

 You are probably thinking that on the face of things, there's nothing especially enticing about these lists of details.
 This is correct: you could simply look up most of this trivia in any decent reference book.
-But Wikidata's value does not consist in its isolated facts.
-Instead, Wikidata's power derives from the way that it combines these facts with all of the other data it contains, through a powerful search protocol called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
+But Wikidata's value does not consist in its isolated factoids.
+Instead, Wikidata's power derives from the way that it combines these data points with all of the other data it contains, through a powerful search protocol called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).

 > ***Insight***: This section introduced seven key Wikidata terms.
 These are common words, but they have a narrower sense in Wikidata.
-It may be useful to review this short list in the [wikidata glossary](https://www.wikidata.org/wiki/Wikidata:Glossary):
+It may be useful to review this short list in the [Wikidata glossary](https://www.wikidata.org/wiki/Wikidata:Glossary):
 - item
 - property
 - label